 Organizations implement Business Process Management for a variety of reasons.
 However, the main stimulus is to be more competitive in today’s economy.
-Business process management benefits organizations by helping them gear up for worldwide competition by helping leaders and organizations improve performance through a wide array of components, such as: analysis, proper design, careful observation, control, and modification of business processes.
+Business process management benefits organizations by helping them gear up for worldwide competition by helping leaders and organizations improve performance through a wide array of components, such as, analysis, proper design, careful observation, control, and modification of business processes.
 All of these are products of BPM, providing organizations with the following five benefits.

 Improved Business Agility

 An efficient BPM permits the business owner to make pauses in its business processes, implement changes and re-execute it.
-With this, processes will have the unique ability to stay on track and implement changes or redefine the tasks of its process users.
+With this, processes will have the unique ability to stay on track and implement changes or redefine the tasks of their process users.
 The end result is a higher level of adaptability to unstable situations.

 Reduced Costs and Higher Revenues

-Implementing the right BPM suite in an organization will trim down the costs associated to business process execution.
+Implementing the right BPM suite in an organization will trim down the costs associated with business process execution.
 In line with this, organizations can also improve efficiency and profitability through the reduction of waste.
 BPM involves allocating and tracking resources to avoid wastage.
-Plus, customary evaluations of performance can lead to determination of inefficiency, wastage and conduct actions to address these problems.
+Plus, customary evaluations of performance can lead to the determination of inefficiency, wastage and conduct actions to address these problems.

 Deployment of BPM enhances the efficiency of business processes tremendously.
 This potential is brought by the integration of organization processes from start to finish.
-BPM also results to optimization of processes through the removal of any redundant tasks and implementing automation to reduce the possibility of rework and errors.
-This quality and more has attracted organization leaders to deploy favorable BPM processes not only to maximize returns, but also align the organization objectives with its processes.
+BPM also results in optimization of processes through the removal of any redundant tasks and implementing automation to reduce the possibility of rework and errors.
+This quality and more has attracted organization leaders to deploy favorable BPM processes not only to maximize returns but also align the organization objectives with its processes.

 Essentially, BPM makes use of refined software programs in order to make process automation possible.
 These programs allow process owners to keep track of performance and see how the business processes function in terms of real time.
-Enhanced transparency allows management gain a better understanding of their processes.
+Enhanced transparency allows management to gain a better understanding of their processes.
 These things allow the management to modify structures and processes efficiently while keeping track of outcomes.

-Compliance, Safety and Security
+Compliance, Safety, and Security

-Reliable Business Process Managment practices assist organizations informed of their duties.
+Reliable Business Process Management practices assist organizations informed of their duties.
 These can be financial reports, labor laws compliance and a wide range of government rules that organizations should follow.
 A comprehensive BPM guarantees that organizations comply with the standards and stay up to date with the laws.